Jennifer Lopez Posts, Deletes Instagram Pic Featuring Alex Rodriguez

 Jennifer Lopez seems to be a total pro when it comes to fueling speculation about her love life.
 It didn’t take long for J.Lo to move on from Drake and start stirring up dating rumors with another potential suitor who seems far more likely to be her type.
 The Shades of Blue actress has recently been spotted getting romantic with none other than Alex Rodriguez, making their relationship name a relatively simple J-Rod.

-To further the speculation that J.Lo and A.Rod are coming together to make a whole new nickname, the multi-talented singer has been accused of the old post and delete on Instagram.
+To further the speculation that J.Lo and A-Rod are coming together to make a whole new nickname, the multi-talented singer has been accused of the old post-and-delete on Instagram.
 Jennifer Lopez posted a photo of herself getting close to a man who looked a lot like Alex Rodriguez.
 In the now-deleted photo, you can see the “mystery man” nuzzled up to J.Lo’s neck with his hand on top of her head.
 Although his face is obscured in the picture, many have said that it has to be the former Yankee star.

 Alex Rodriguez Pops Up on Jennifer Lopez’s Instagram – https://t.co/SX6Wm4tivb pic.twitter.com/5gPOCfCZWY